aoliver44/Spare-Tools/globus_instructions/transferring_to_juno.md

 ```

 ### 3. Start up a globus connect personal instance
 The first time you run this, it may try a set-up process.
 This is necessary for it to work, so follow the prompts.
-I believe it will ask you to name your "server" (i dont actually know what it is, but i will suggest how you name it...).
-Name the "server" spitfire_$USER (for example spitfire_aoliver)
+I believe it will ask you to name your Endpoint.
+I will suggest how you name it: spitfire_$USER (for example spitfire_aoliver)

 ```
 # first time running this, initiate the setup: